Best daily deals

 Three screenshots of the February 2022 update of the Bose Music app with the Bose QuietComfort 45 connected showing from left to right a neutral EQ, the home screen with a new EQ button visible, and the EQ with Treble Reducer activated.

 Compared to the Bose Music app, the Sony Headphones Connect app is clunkier overall, but it has some deeper capabilities.
-Whereas the Bose Music app has (historically significant) updates, listening modes, equalizer presets as well as a three-band EQ, the Headphones Connect app includes a plethora of EQ presets and a custom six-band EQ, alongside updates, and Find my headphones.
+Whereas the Bose Music app has (historically significant) updates, listening modes, equalizer presets, and a three-band EQ, the Sony Headphones Connect app includes a plethora of EQ presets and a custom six-band EQ, alongside updates and Find My Headphones.
 In fairness to the QC 45, you can get really close to our target sound with minor adjustments in the equalizer.
-You can achieve this with the WH-1000XM5 too, but it’ll take more finessing.
+You can achieve this with the WH-1000XM5, too, but it’ll take more finessing.

 A top down view of the Sony WH-1000XM5 resting on a dark grey graph patterned surface.

 Sony Headphones Connect also brings 360 Reality Audio optimization to the WH-1000XM5.
-This isn’t to be confused with the fact that some services (like Amazon Music) let you use enjoy surround sound with any headset, because the benefit of optimization is that it adjusts the sound to your ear anatomy.
-You’ll need a compatible streaming service to take advantage of 360 Reality Audio, like Deezer, because it doesn’t work with just any service.
+This isn’t to be confused with the fact that some services (like Amazon Music) let you enjoy spatial audio with any headphones because the benefit of optimization is that it adjusts the sound to your ear anatomy.
+You’ll need a compatible streaming service to take advantage of 360 Reality Audio, like Deezer because it doesn’t work with just any service.
 Meanwhile, the QuietComfort 45 has no equivalent surround sound customization feature.
 For some, that could be a deal breaker.

 Both Bose and Sony’s headphone apps are free to download from the Apple App Store and Google Play Store.